Cost to Replace Carpet With Hardwood Flooring in 2025

 Removing Existing Carpet

 Removing the existing carpet is the first step.
-Start by moving furniture out of the room.
-Next, use pliers to pull up a corner of the carpet.
-Once you have a grip, pull the carpet away from the tack strips along the room’s edge.
-Roll up the carpet and remove it from the room.
+Start by moving all furniture out of the room.
+Use pliers to pull up a corner of the carpet, then work along the edges, pulling it away from the tack strips.
+Roll it up and carry it out.

 Removing Existing Carpet